kurron/aws-ecs-compose-experiment/README.md

 * a working [Amazon ECS Cluster](https://aws.amazon.com/ecs/)

 #Building
-This project is merely a collection of data files for ECS to consume to there isn't anything to build.
+This project is merely a collection of data files for ECS so consume to there isn't anything to build.

 #Installation
 Only the software described in the prerequisites is required.